-- Took a Level in Kindness: Became Firestar and Graystripeís friend after Tigerstar was revealed to be evil.
-Also replaced Ravenpaw in their Power Trio.
+- Took a Level in Kindness: She becomes Firestar and Graystripe's friend after Tigerstar was revealed to be evil.
+She also replaced Ravenpaw in their Power Trio.

 - Unresolved Sexual Tension: With Firestar for the middle of the first series and Firestar's Quest.

 - Unwanted Rescue: In Fire and Ice, Fireheart realizes that Sandpaw and the enemy warrior that she's fighting are about to fall into the gorge, so he knocks the other warrior away from her (and from the edge) and pulls Sandpaw off the edge and to her feet.
 Sandpaw's furious at him for "saving" her from the enemy warrior because she already dislikes Fireheart and insists she can fight her own battles, but just then another cat falls over the edge and drowns.
 That makes Sandpaw realize what Fireheart had actually been saving her from, and she grows more friendly toward him from then on.